England-Suffolk Flag

 There might have been a deliberately misleading theme to city dwelling pervading all of this nonsense and yes, SlyBob does live in a city but... we've never been mugged in broad daylight like that!

-[1] Also the inspiration for Mackenzie Crook's beautifully drawn, bucolic, BAFTA-winning, BBC 'sitcom' detectorists, probably.
+As for Sutton Hoo, it's the likely inspiration for Mackenzie Crook's beautifully drawn, bucolic, BAFTA-winning, BBC 'sitcom' detectorists, probably.
 Although set in Essex, they filmed in nearby Aldham and also in Framlingham, which isn't that far, but what do you mean you've not seen it?

 ;